KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			:end-before: # openxr-gfxwrapper - Manually build from OpenXR for OpenGL ES
 			:dedent: 4

 		Next, we find the Vulkan library in the NDK and include the directory to the Android Vulkan headers.
+We've added the ``XR_TUTORIAL_USE_VULKAN`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h.``.

 		.. code-block:: cmake